 If a special general meeting is convened under subclause (3)(b), the Association must meet any reasonable expenses of convening and holding the special general meeting.

-The Secretary must give to all members not less than 21 days notice of a special general meeting.
+The Treasurer/Secretary must give to all members not less than 21 days notice of a special general meeting.

 The notice must specify –